 The Limited Preliminary Plan specifically for the removal of the building restriction line meets all requirements established in the Subdivision Regulations and the Zoning Ordinance and substantially conforms to the recommendations of the Bethesda CBD 1994 Sector Plan, as previously approved by the Planning Board during the Project Plan.
-Access and public facilities were reviewed with the Site Plan and will be adequate to serve the proposed lots, and the application has been reviewed by other applicable county agencies, all of whom have recommended approval of the plan.
+Access and public facilities were reviewed with the Site Plan and will be adequate to serve the proposed lot, and the application has been reviewed by other applicable county agencies, all of whom have recommended approval of the plan.
 Therefore, approval of the Limited Preliminary Plan application with the conditions specified above is recommended.

-The Site Plan and the proposed building addition meet all of the requirements of the zone, provide building, open space, landscaping, and circulation system locations that are adequate, safe, and efficient, are compatible with existing and proposed adjacent development, and meet all applicable requirements of Chapter 22A regarding forest conservation and Chapter 19 regarding water resource protection.
+The Site Plan and the proposed building meet all of the requirements of the zone, provide building, open space, landscaping, and circulation system locations that are adequate, safe, and efficient, are compatible with existing and proposed adjacent development, and meet all applicable requirements of Chapter 22A regarding forest conservation and Chapter 19 regarding water resource protection.
+Therefore, approval of the Site Plan application with the conditions specified above is recommended.